Home with History

 Listen carefully when you visit the home of James Brice, acting governor in 1792, and you may hear the laughter of one of his seven children sliding down the wood banister.
 As you stroll down the sidewalks in front of the Patrick Creagh House and see the curtain moving aside for just a quick second, it could be today’s caretaker checking the weather and nothing more.
 But when your mind turns to fanciful thoughts of a woman dressed in the period clothing of 1741 peeking out to see if her husband was home yet, you won’t be blamed; the ghosts of history walk amongst us every day and the most sensitive of us have learned to live with them in harmony!

-The historic theme of Annapolis continues with a visit to the Treaty of Paris Restaurant, located at 16 Church Circle.
+The historic theme near our downtown Annapolis rentals continues with a visit to the Treaty of Paris Restaurant, located at 16 Church Circle.
 Located inside an inn built in the 18th century, stone walls, wide-planked wood floors, and a brick fireplace whisper at the history of the building, while the food served loudly proclaims itself to be thoroughly modern and absolutely American!

 Renovated to its former 1747 glory, the Reynolds Tavern, and 1747 Pub was once the home and business space of American businessman William Reynolds; George Washington was rumored to have fallen for Mr. Reynold’s wife, Mary, when visiting The Beaver & Lac’d Hat, Reynold’s original tavern and hat shop.
 Today’s menu is quite similar to what you might have expected to find in the 18th century, with a few modern adaptations.